hardenedlinux/harbian-qa/syzkaller/kstat_demo/README.md

 1. syz-executor patch: run a ebpf monitor before execute_one, read pipe/shared memory to get kernel socket state
 2. pipe_monitor/shm_monitor: load a ebpf text, monitor the socket state, feedback to syzkaller by using pipe/shared memory. pipe_monitor is more simple and efficient.
 But it can't track the socket.

+* The patch base on upstream commit 0b29b7f95253d645

 ## Goal

 Make the syzkaller as a kernel-state-awareness fuzzer or state-based guided fuzzer.
 The fuzzer should collect the progs which hit the same code coverage but with different kernel data state.
 Currently syzkaller only collect coverage information.